JasperFe/jpggps2kml/README.txt

 USING orientjpeg TO STANDARDIZE THE ORIENTATION OF JPEG IMAGES
 ==============================================================

-The orientjpeg command rotates/flips the image in a JPEG file so that the (0, 0) pixel is in the upper left corner, the standard orientation of most images. this corresponds to the tag EXIF:Orientation = 1.
+The orientjpeg command rotates/flips the image in a JPEG file so that the (0, 0) pixel is in the upper left corner, the standard orientation of most images.
+This corresponds to the tag EXIF:Orientation = 1.

 This command is a thin wrapper around the jpegtran command, following the algorithm of the IJG shell script exifautotran supplied by IJG at: